Effective Tips For Adobe InDesign Users

 In both cases, you can use the numbers on your keyboard; it is as simple as using a calculator while working.
 To increase the size of an object twice its size, use the multiple symbols (*) and find the précised result.

-Do not forget to enable Constraint proportions for scaling option, to achieve proportionate width and height dimensions while the object is enlarged.
+Do not forget to enable Constraint proportions for the scaling option to achieve proportionate width and height dimensions while the object is enlarged.

-Here is the brief note for those users who have no idea about Overflow text.
-It is the long form of text that won’t fit into the text frames.
+Here is a brief note for those users who have no idea about Overflow text.
+It is the long-form of text that won’t fit into the text frames.
 InDesign indicates such overflowing text content in a red+ symbol at the lower right corner of the text frame.

-In the overset text box, the red+ symbol only indicates about the extra text which is not displayed due to lack of space in the text frame.
-On the other hand, Story Editor tool can show you the hidden text content so you can plan the change in the text frame of your layout.
+The red+ symbol only indicates the extra text in the overset text box, which is not displayed due to lack of space in the text frame.
+On the other hand, the Story Editor tool can show you the hidden text content so you can plan the change in the text frame of your layout.
 Over that, Story Editor helps you to handle complex text documents easily.

 Traditionally, selecting the text content in a frame is a process.
 First, you should select the frame and double click on the frame to select the text and then make the required changes.

 Remember the painful days when drawing rounded edges were a manual job.
-Or designers used to import vectors and objects with rounded corners from other software.
+Our designers used to import vectors and objects with rounded corners from other software.

 But, the days of labor are over with the introduction of Live Corners in the Adobe InDesign software.